LuanQBarbosa/code-optimization-project/README.md

 In this part, given the algorithm implemented [above](https://github.com/LuanQBarbosa/code-optimization-project#introduction), we have made some optimizations in order to allow it to have a better cache memory usage, and therefore a better performance.

 ### Loop Interchange
-As we have learned on class, when a processor accesses something from memory for the first time, it will bring an entire block of data to cache, and then an access to something on that block can be done by on the cache, which is faster.
+As we have learned on class, when a processor accesses something from memory for the first time, it will bring an entire block of data to cache, and then an access to something on that block can be done on the cache, which is faster.
 When implementing the algorithm we have used the following syntax to access a matrix element:
 ```C++
 matrix[j][i]
 ```